benhammondmusic/blog/ckm8wwwga03fbhws1ec80b0ru.md

 ```
 - Also like the backend issues, we needed to replace the hard-coded API address with one that could work both in development on our local machines and in production after being deployed to Heroku.
 Using process.env is a great way to do this, as it allows your code to determine the current environment.
 Heroku automatically will set ```process.env.NODE_ENV``` set to the string "production".
 To setup the alternate local development URL, you once again create a .env file, add the following line, and save:
 ```
+# inside your local .env file, which is gitignored
 NODE_ENV='development'
 ```
 Then in app.js or wherever we will be making API calls using fetch or axios, we can set this API_URL dynamically based on where the code is running.